Chukwusombiri/greatAC/resources/markdown/policy.md

 - **Understanding your financial needs and delivering financial products and services that help meet them.**
 - **Helping us choose the portfolio that best fits you and your needs.**
 - **Verifying your identity and other information you have provided to us.**
-- **Managing your relationship among SterFinance Ltd Products and maintaining accurate and consistent information about you.**
+- **Managing your relationship among GreatAchieve Capitals Products and maintaining accurate and consistent information about you.**
 - **Helping us manage and assess our risks and operations.**
 - **Detecting, preventing, and suppressing errors, fraud, financial abuse, and other unauthorized or illegal activities.**
 - **Meeting legal and regulatory requirements, including self-regulatory organizations.**
-- **Tailoring your Website experience, including making recommendations for SterFinance Ltd products or services.**
+- **Tailoring your Website experience, including making recommendations for GreatAchieve Capitals products or services.**
 - **De-identifying your information by removing personal identifiers such as your name and address.
 This information will not be used to identify individuals and may be used for analytics and reporting, developing and improving our products and services, and identifying trends and insights that may be of value to us and our clients.**
 - **Transferring your account to or from another institution.**
 - **As otherwise required or permitted by applicable law.**